dwaan/sagara/src/careers/backend-mobile-app-entry-level.md

 layout: careers.liquid

 title: Backend Developer - Mobile Based Solutions
-description: Are you passionate about web-based solutions and backend development?
-Are you looking to kickstart your career in a dynamic and collaborative environment?
-Join us at Sagara as an Entry-Level Backend Developer and embark on a journey to shape the digital landscape!
+description: At Sagara, we are on a mission to revolutionize mobile-based solutions, and we need a talented Entry-Level Backend Developer to join our growing team.
+If you have a passion for mobile app development, backend technologies, and creating seamless user experiences, we want to hear from you.
+This is an exciting opportunity for someone looking to kickstart their career in backend development for mobile applications.
 level: Entry-Level
 id: backend-mobile-entry-level

-img: /img/careers/typing.webp
+img: /img/careers/mobile.webp
-alt: A person typing on their laptop on the sofa, with scatered book on the side
+alt: A person holding a mobile phone infront of their laptop, debuging thier mobile app
 svg: mobile

 tags: